realityexpander/How_to_program_from_ground_up/05-Software.md

       - ###### common-assembly-operations
       >
       > - #### Jump  `JMP`
-      >   - The "goto" statement of machine code
+      >   - The "goto" statement of machine code.
-      >   - Changes the program counter (PC) to point to a different location in memory
+      >   - Changes the program counter (PC) to point to a different location in memory.
       >   - Usually mnemonic `JMP [Label or Address]` where the operand is the label of the location in memory to jump to or a
       >     specific location in memory to jump to.
       >   - Also known a "branch" or "loop."
       >   - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt
-      >     or do something unexpected, also called a "crash," "hang," "freeze," "fault," or "exception"
+      >     or do something unexpected, also called a "crash," "hang," "freeze," "fault," or "exception."
       > - #### Load `LDX`
       >   - Copies a value from a location in memory into a register (a tiny bit of memory that is part of the CPU)
       >   - Usually mnemonic `LDX [ADDR]` where X is the register to load into, and the operand is the location in memory to load from.